 Tribes Are Not for Tourists

 Upon hearing the news of his death, Chau’s family took to Instagram.
 They wrote, “He loved God, helping those in need, and had nothing but love for the Sentinelese people.”
-They declared that they have forgiven those responsible for his fatality.
+They declared that they had forgiven those responsible for his fatality.

 The Andaman police have filed the case under section 302/34 IPC against the Sentinelese, holding them responsible for murder.
 What happened to Chau is unfortunate, but he is not the victim in this case.
 On reporting the incident, many are quick to forget that he’d broken the law, serving as a major threat to the Sentinelese tribe.
 Trespassing onto the island is a crime and Chau is culpable.